 - Airport airline tenants

 - Parking management service

 - Airport ground transportation service providers

 - Aircraft rescue and firefighting/San Diego Fire-Rescue Department

 - Contractor and consultant services (e.g., construction, engineering, environmental, maintenance)

-For more information on the content of this report, please contact Brendan Reed, Environmental Affairs Director, firstname.lastname@example.org.
+For more information on the content of this report, please contact Brendan Reed, Planning and Environmental Affairs Director, firstname.lastname@example.org.